NORDUnet/opennsa/website/content/docs/Usage Guide/OpenNSA/rest-interface.md

 Change status                   POST    /connections/{connection_id}/status
 ```

-The /status GET is a stream that updates continously (server won't close connection and will emit new status each time it updates).
+The /status GET is a stream that updates continuously (server won't close connection and will emit new status each time it updates).

 ## Enabling rest